luismoyano/Zurc/README.md

-# Welcome to the Zurc!
+# Welcome to the Zurcc!

 The Zurc is a text based game inspired in Zork where you play as the Zucc!.
 Your goal is to suck the private data from all the devices you can at the facebook headquarters.